Kernel

 ix# ix tool reconf $(dirname $(which ix))/pkgs/bin/kernel/configs/cfg_6_6_0

-Mostly, to understand what needs to be included in the kernel config for a particular device operation, it helps to search the Internet with the module’s name and a link to Gentoo/Arch as they have the largest knowledge base on the subject:
+Most often, to understand what needs to be included in the kernel configuration for a particular device operation, it is useful to search the web for the module name and the Gentoo/Arch link, as they have the largest knowledge base on the topic:

-After the kernel is configured, copy the modified config to the base:
+After configuring the kernel, copy the modified configuration to the base:

 ix# cp .config $(dirname $(which ix))/pkgs/bin/kernel/configs/cfg_6_6_0